webexpress-framework/WebExpress/doc/development_guide.md

 ## Notification model
 Notifications are messages that are displayed to users as pop-up windows.
 The notifications are globally (visible to all), linked to a session (visible to current users) or to specific roles (visible to selected users).
 The notifications are displayed in the upper right corner and are retained when a page is changed.
 Notifications are closed by the user or at the end of the display period.
 Notifications that are visible to multiple users are removed by closing a user.
+To better understand the relationships and structure, refer to the UML diagram below:

 ```
 ╔WebExpress.UI═════════════════════════════════════════════════════════════════════════╗